Therapy, Spirituality, and East Asian Imaginaries

 De onderstaande tekst is niet beschikbaar in het Nederlands en wordt in het Engels weergegeven.

-In the context of modern global exchanges, an imagined and essentialised notion of ‘East Asia’ has served as both a source of inspiration and a catalyst for new connections, extending beyond the geographic boundaries of China, Japan and Korea.
-This volume explores the global circulation of practices, technologies and ideas identified as ‘East Asian’ in alternative therapies and spiritual practices since the 1970s.
-Case studies range from sophrology in Japanese maternity clinics to incorporating traditional Chinese medicine into Brazilian naturopathy, and from self-development seminars promoting Korean national identity to the healthy-minded meditation practices of enthusiasts in London.
-Rather than focusing on questions of authenticity, the book uniquely interrogates how and why the cultures of China, Japan, and Korea have been invoked over the last fifty years to promote specific therapeutic, spiritual and political agendas worldwide.
+In the context of modern global exchanges, an imagined and essentialised notion of ‘East Asia’ has served as both a source of inspiration and a catalyst for new connections, extending beyond the geographic boundaries of China, Japan, and Korea.
+This volume explores the global circulation of practices, technologies, and ideas identified as ‘East Asian’ in alternative therapies and spiritual practices since the 1970s.
+Case studies range from the incorporation of traditional Chinese medicine into Brazilian naturopathy to self-development seminars promoting Korean national identity.
+Rather than focusing on questions of authenticity, the book uniquely interrogates how and why the cultures of China, Japan, and Korea have been invoked over the last fifty years to promote specific therapeutic, spiritual, and political agendas worldwide.

 Redacteuren